Skip to content

 Wrong

 Must doesn't work in the past.
 'Must' is present/future only.
-For the past: had to.
+With 'last week' the sentence is ungrammatical: for the past, use had to.

 Right